AI Coding Assistant Review 2024: Boosting Developer Productivity

 - Code Suggestions Across Languages: Supports a wide variety of programming languages, including Python, JavaScript, TypeScript, Ruby, Go, C++, and C#.
 The quality of suggestions will vary based on the language and the complexity of the project.

-- IDE Integration: Seamlessly integrates with popular IDEs such as VS Code, JetBrains (IntelliJ IDEA, PyCharm, etc.), and Neovim.
+- IDE Integration: integrates with popular IDEs such as VS Code, JetBrains (IntelliJ IDEA, PyCharm, etc.), and Neovim.
 The integration feels native and doesn’t disrupt your workflow.

 - Unit Test Generation: Copilot can assist in writing basic unit tests, easing the burden of test-driven development.
 This is particularly useful for creating initial test scaffolds that can be expanded upon.